GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 _Hero image by [Nine Koepfer / @enka80](https://unsplash.com/@enka80) on
 [Unsplash](https://unsplash.com/photos/tJC6I9S3nBw), edited._ _With many thanks to Ian
-Clevelland, Eiji Kitamura and Milica Mihajlija for their reviews and suggestions on this article._
+Clelland, Eiji Kitamura and Milica Mihajlija for their reviews and suggestions on this article._